Gizmo Watch 3 Review: Is Verizon's Kids Smartwatch Worth It in 2026?

 Rating: 8.5 / 10

 In the broader kids smartwatch landscape, the TickTalk 5 earns the top spot for families who prioritize communication features.
 The Garmin Bounce remains my recommendation for families who prioritize GPS accuracy, swim-proofing, and fitness tracking.
+If you are weighing the TickTalk 5 against the Garmin Bounce 2 specifically, our TickTalk 5 vs Garmin Bounce 2 comparison breaks down every difference.
 And the Xplora X6Play is still the strongest all-around option if you need Verizon support.
+Parents considering a premium Apple Watch for their child instead can see our Apple Watch SE vs TickTalk 5 comparison for a detailed side-by-side.

 But for the parent who wants to see their kid's face on a video call, know exactly where they are, and have the peace of mind that the battery will last through two full days of real kid life -- the TickTalk 5 is the best option on the market right now.
-To see how it fits into the full ranking, check our best GPS smartwatches for kids guide.
+See where the TickTalk 5 ranks in our best kids smartwatches for 2026 roundup, or check our best GPS smartwatches for kids guide for the full breakdown.

 Check the current price on Amazon

-No. The TickTalk 5 is compatible with AT&T and T-Mobile networks (and MVNOs that use those networks, like Mint Mobile and Red Pocket).
-It does not work with Verizon.
+The TickTalk 5 does not work with Verizon.
 If Verizon is your only carrier option, the Xplora X6Play and Garmin Bounce both support Verizon.
 For a full breakdown of which watches work with which carriers, see our monthly plans comparison guide.

-TickTalk offers its own plan starting at $9.99 per month with no contract and no activation fee, powered by T-Mobile's network.
+TickTalk's own plan is powered by T-Mobile's network.
 You can also use a standalone plan from AT&T or T-Mobile, typically $10 to $15 per month.
 The cellular plan is required for all core features -- calling, messaging, GPS tracking, and SOS.
 Without a plan, the watch functions only as a basic offline timepiece.

-Yes.
-The TickTalk 5 includes a quiet/school mode that can be scheduled through the parent app.
+The school mode can be scheduled through the parent app.
 When active, interactive features are disabled and the screen goes dark.
 GPS tracking and the SOS function continue to operate in the background.
 Many schools that prohibit smartphones are more accepting of watches in quiet mode, but check your child's school policy before assuming it will be allowed.
 For tips on navigating school rules, see our best kids smartwatches for school guide.